jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 #### Interface - System Interface - Command Call Notation

-Only one example of a call to a system command of the __Interface__ aspect using the system interface notation will be given here.
-Below you will find this notation for a call to the __Object-Interface Get__ command:
+Only one example of a call to a system command of the __Interface__ aspect using the system interface notation might be given here.
+Below you might find this notation for a call to the __Object-Interface Get__ command:

 ![](images/2.%20Interface%20Aspect.017.png)

 #### Simplified System Command Call Notation

-Below you will find the various types of calls to a system command on the __Interface__ aspect in the *simplified system command call notation*.
+Below you might find the various types of calls to a system command on the __Interface__ aspect in the *simplified system command call notation*.

 |                                             |                                             |
 |:-------------------------------------------:|:-------------------------------------------:|